-The Company's potential dilutive securities, which include common stock options and ESPP purchase rights, have been excluded from the computation of diluted net loss per share as the effect would be anti-dilutive.
+The Company's potential dilutive securities, which include common stock, RSUs, and ESPP purchase rights, have been excluded from the computation of diluted net loss per share as the effect would be anti-dilutive.
 Therefore, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share is the same.

-The Company excluded the following potential common shares, presented based on amounts outstanding at period end, from the computation of diluted net loss per share for the periods indicated because including them would have had an antidilutive effect:
+The Company excluded the following potential common shares, presented based on amounts outstanding at period end, from the computation of diluted net loss per share for the periods indicated because including them would have had an anti-dilutive effect:

-December 31,
+As of Decen nber 31,

-2022 2021
+2023 2022

-Outstanding options to purchase common stock 8,274,647 5,435,304
+Outstanding options to purchase common stock 6,478,063 8,274,647

+Restricted stock units 1,513,102

+Total 7,991,165 8,274,647